Fuzzball Documentation

 | test-account1 | 324fe14b-1008-4c2d-8e07-e7136c7db38f | 2024-07-09 10:18:18PM | 2024-07-09 10:18:18PM

-To remove user2@example.com as an account owner from account test-account1, we will use the Fuzzball account CLI subcommand remove-owner.
-The user ID will be provided as an argument.
-The account ID will be provided as an argument to the --account/-a flag.
-You should see an empty JSON blob returned when an account owner is successfully removed.
+To remove a user as an account owner, use the Fuzzball account CLI subcommand remove-owner.
+The user ID is provided as an argument and the account ID is provided with the --account/-a flag.
+An empty JSON blob is returned when successful:

 $ fuzzball account remove-owner 333360aa-c5e4-40e0-8064-f6ac7aa012ab \